 About the Program

 The School-Age Financial Aid program is for students with a pre-lingual bilateral hearing loss in the moderately-severe to profound range who use listening and spoken language.
-Students must be entering grades one through twelve for the 2018-2019 school year at a parochial, independent or private mainstream school.
-Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech language support services, academic tutoring, transportation, and other school-related expenses.
-This program is not applicable for students who are being home schooled, attend public school or are in college.
+Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech-language support services, academic tutoring, transportation, and other school-related expenses.
+This program is not applicable to students who are being home schooled, attend public school or are in college.

 These are one-time awards made generally in the month of July for the upcoming school year.
 Award amounts vary; in 2017, awards ranged from $800 to $1,500.

 In order to be eligible for this program, applicants must meet all of the following criteria:

 - The child’s bilateral hearing loss or Auditory Neuropathy must have been diagnosed before the child’s fourth birthday.
 Children with unilateral (one-sided) hearing loss or unilateral Auditory Neuropathy do not qualify.

 - The child’s hearing loss must be in the moderately-severe to profound range.
 This means that applicants must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better hearing ear, in the speech frequencies of 500, 1000, 2000 and 4000 Hz.* Children with cochlear implants meet this eligibility requirement.

 *This may not apply for children who have been diagnosed with Auditory Neuropathy.
 For information on required documentation for AN, please see the “documentation” section on the next page.